 How to Select a Holistic Animal Care School

 No schools in the United States currently offer degree or certificate programs specifically in holistic animal care; however, some universities do offer accredited veterinary programs that allow students to pursue further educational opportunities in the field of holistic health.
-Students who are interested in studying veterinary medicine and holistic health might consider looking for a university with a Doctor of Veterinary Medicine medicine that also has a student chapter of the American Holistic Veterinary Medical Association (AHVMA).
+Students interested in studying veterinary medicine and holistic health might consider looking for a university with a Doctor of Veterinary Medicine that also has a student chapter of the American Holistic Veterinary Medical Association (AHVMA).

 AHVMA is an association that explores and promotes alternative approaches to veterinary care.
 It is devoted to investigating methods by which animals can be treated through acupuncture, homeopathy, herbal therapy, color therapy, aromatherapy, nutrition or sound therapy.
 Some universities have student chapters of the AHVMA that help veterinary students expand their knowledge of holistic practices.
 These chapters often provide educational seminars, lectures and conferences related to advances in holistic animal care for their members.